javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 Before creating the code of `pow`, we can imagine what the function should do and describe it.

-Such description is called a *specification* or, in short, a spec, and looks like this:
+Such description is called a *specification* or, in short, a spec, and contains descriptions of use cases together with tests for them, like this:

 ```js
 describe("pow", function() {